Upgrid Logo

 Prices ‘fell’ to a level still 73% above 2010.

 Yes, prices dropped from 32.1 Rp./kWh in 2024 to 27.7 Rp./kWh in 2026 as crisis-era contracts expired.
 But in 2010 the median was 16.0 Rp./kWh.
 You’re paying nearly twice what you paid 16 years ago — for the same electricity.
+See our full analysis of Swiss electricity prices in 2026.

 +73%